Florida Territory: Territorial Florida period

 Beginning in late 1835, Osceola and the Seminole allies began a guerrilla war against the U.S. forces.
 Numerous generals fought and failed, succumbing to the heat and disease as well as lack of knowledge of the land.
-It was not until General Thomas Jesup captured many of the key Seminole chiefs, including Osceola who died in captivity of illness, that the battles began to die down.
+The Seminoles used their knowledge of Florida landscape to their advantage, choosing to fight in swampy areas, because they knew it would expose the American soldiers to diseases such as malaria.
+Peace talks began in the spring, but the Seminoles broke them off when the "sickly season" began, because they correctly anticipated that the U.S. troops would retreat to the coast.
+It was not until General Thomas Jesup captured many of the key Seminole chiefs, including Osceola (who died in captivity of illness), that the frequency of battles decreased.
 The Seminoles were eventually forced to migrate.
 Florida joined the Union as the 27th state on March 3, 1845.
 By this time, almost all of the Seminoles were gone, except for a small group living in the Everglades.

 A referendum was held in 1837 about statehood with a majority voting in favor of it.